-It is not uncommon for voice and speech to also be particularly affected in MSA due to a decline in oro lingual strength (Kluin et al, 1996; Penner, Miller & Walters, 2007).
-The literature suggests that in people with a Parkinsonian related disease, it is not uncommon for their palatal movement to be significantly reduced on phonation (Love and Webb, 2001).
-She was asked to read $\pm$ The Grandfather Passageq Darley et al (1975), which revealed how her intelligibility decreased with utterance length, as expected from the literature.
+It is not uncommon for voice and speech to also be particularly affected in MSA due to a decline in oro lingual strength [13, 10].
+The literature suggests that in people with a Parkinsonian related disease, it is not uncommon for their palatal movement to be significantly reduced on phonation [47].
+She was asked to read 'The Grandfather Passage', [48], which revealed how her intelligibility decreased with utterance length, as expected from the literature.